 Emergency Operation Functions Taskforce 1.
 Coordination and Coordinate early warning, Response & Planning Recovery Operations 2.
 Administration Support Disaster Operations by efficiently and Protocol completing the paper work and other Administrative tasks needed to ensure effective and timely relief assistance 3.
 Warning Collection and dissemination of warnings of potential disasters 4.
-Law and Order Assure the execution of all laws and maintenance of order in the area affected by 5 On a value of 1 the incident.
-Provide human and material resources needed 5.
-Search and Rescue (including Evacuation) to support local evacuation, search and rescue efforts.
-6. Public Works Provide the personnel and resources needed o.
-Fublic Works to support local efforts to reestablish normally operating infrastructure.
-7. Water Assure the provision of sufficient potable 1, 1, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
+Law and Order Assure the execution of all laws and maintenance of order in the area affected by the incident.
+5. Search and Provide human and material resources needed Rescue (including to support local evacuation, search and Evacuation) rescue efforts.
+6. Public Works Provide the personnel and resources needed to support local efforts to reestablish normally operating infrastructure.
+7. Water Assure the provision of sufficient potable water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
 8. Food and Relief Assure the provision of basic food and other Supplies relief needs in the affected communities.
-9. Power Provide the resources to reestablish normal power supplies and systems in affected communities.
-10. Public Health Provide personnel and resources to address and sanitation pressing public health problems and re- (including First aid establish normal health care systems. and all medical care) 11.
+9. Power Provide the resources to reestablish normal power supplies and systems in affected 10 D 11' II 11 communities.
+10. Public Health Provide personnel and resources to address and sanitation pressing public health problems and re- (including First aid and all medical establish normal health care systems. care) 11.
 Animal Health Provision of health and other care to animals and Welfare affected by a disaster.
-12. Shelter Provide materials and supplies to ensure 12.
-Official temporary shelter for disaster-affected tomporary briotor for aroaster affected populations 13.
-Logistics Provide Air, water and Land transport for evacuation and for the storage and delivery of relief supplies in coordination with other task forces and competent authorities.
-14. Survey (Damage Collect and analyses data on the impact of Assessment) disaster, develop estimates of resource rand relief plans, and compile reports or disaster as required for District and authorities and other parties as appropria 15.
+12. Shelter Provide materials and supplies to ensure temporary shelter for disaster-affected populations 13.
+Logistics Provide Air, water and Land transport evacuation and for the storage and deliver relief supplies in coordination with other forces and competent authorities.
+14. Survey (Damage Collect and analyses data on the impact of Assessment) disaster, develop estimates of resource not and relief plans, and compile reports on disaster as required for District and S authorities and other parties as appropriat 15.
 Coordinate and assure operation of all Telecommunications communication systems (e.g.; Radio, TV, Telephones, Wireless) required to support early warning or post disaster operations.
 16. Media (Public Provide liaison with and assistance to print Information) and electronic media on early warning and post-disaster reporting concerning the disaster.